Combine Apache Kafka® and ClickHouse® to create data streams and visualizations

 docker pull edenhill/kcat:1.7.1

-Install kafkacat from your Linux distribution's repository:
+Install kcat from your package repository:

 sudo apt install kafkacat